|

 The Buddha’s Footprint

 In the early morning, I walked into town and was rewarded with a magical sunrise at the Buddha’s Footprint temple outside the Sukhothai Historical Park.
 At night and in the early morning, the Buddha’s Footprint is filled with lanterns illuminating the temple.
-The sun rises behind the temple’s stupa and the beautiful sky colours were reflected in the lake that surrounds the temple.
+The sun rises behind the temple’s stupa and the beautiful sky colours are reflected in the lake that surrounds the temple.

 Nearby is the entrance to the Historical park and I wandered happily for hours through the beautifully maintained gardens.
 The best time to visit is in the early morning or late afternoon as the weather is usually very hot in the middle of the day.
 The sun sets behind Wat Mahathat and it’s at its most photogenic in the late afternoon.